-The Marine Corps requires CMU interior walls and masonry exterior construction and finish.
+The Marine Corps requires \4\ hard finishes similar in durability to CMU interior walls.
+Exterior construction shall be /4/ masonry exterior construction and finish.
+Basic wall construction types may consist of concrete modular units CMU, precast concrete, or cast-in-place concrete construction.
 Any deviations must be approved by HQMC Facilities and Services Division, (Code LF).
 Refer to Table 3-2 in this UFC for the Marine Corps for specific interior finish schedules.